Rustam-Z/cpp-programming/README.md

     + Total_Score: double
     ---
     + ctotal(): Function to calculate eng + math + OOP-2 with double return type.
-    + Takedata(): Function to accept values for student id, Student Name, eng, OOP-2, maths and invoke ctotal() to calculate total.
+    + Takedata(): Function to accept values for student ID, Student Name, eng, OOP-2, maths and invoke ctotal() to calculate total.
     + Showdata(): Function to display all the data members on the screen.
     ```
 87. [OOP] The class Person with private attributes name(string) and age(int).